Lemasu/hello-world/readmetoo.txt

 Please read me too.
-I am also a file.
+Please, I am also a file.